Faculty of Mathematics

 KEY STAGE 3

 Students need to be able to apply, combine and adapt skills to be able to use Mathematics independently throughout their lives.
-Students follow programmes of study that are designed by the Mathematics Faculty to support the Numeracy Framework.
+Students follow programmes of study that are designed by the Mathematics Faculty.
 Numeracy – the application of mathematics to solve problems in real-world contexts – plays a critical part in our everyday lives and we develop lessons to be engaging, exciting and as accessible as possible for learners, ensuring that learners develop mathematical resilience.

 At the end of this Key Stage, students should be able to perform mental calculations, discuss and use problem-solving strategies and appreciate the breadth of applications of Mathematics, as a source of enjoyment, as well as a vital set of skills.
 Through this Key Stage, they can become ambitious, capable learners, ready to learn throughout their lives.